Yvand/LDAPCP/README.md

 ```powershell
 Update-SPSolution -GACDeployment -Identity "LDAPCP.wsp" -LiteralPath "C:\Data\Dev\LDAPCP.wsp"
 ```
-You can monitor the progression in farm solutions page in central administration.
+You can monitor the progress in farm solutions page in central administration.

 ## How to remove LDAPCP
-For an unknown reason, randomly SharePoint 2013 doesn’t uninstall correctly the solution because it removes assembly from the GAC before calling the feature receiver...
+For an unknown reason, randomly SharePoint doesn’t uninstall the solution correctly: it removes the assembly too early and fails to calling the feature receiver...
 When this happens, the claims provider is not removed and that causes issues when you re-install it.
 To uninstall safely, **deactivate the farm feature before retracting the solution**:
 ```powershell
 Disable-SPFeature -identity "LDAPCP"